walmartlabs/lacinia/docs/tutorial/pedestal.rst

 Next up, we'll look into reorganization our code for later growth by adding a layer of components atop our code.

+.. [#whytwo] Why ``pedestal2``?
+The initial version of lacinia-pedestal had a slightly different approach to setting up Pedestal that proved to be problematic, it also supported some outdated ideas about how to process incoming requests.
+   For compatibility, the
+   original namespace, ``com.walmartlabs.lacinia.pedestal`` was left functionally s-is, but a new namespace, ``pedestal2`` was created to address the concerns.

 .. [#split] That is, where one team or set of developers `just` does the user interface, and the other team `just` does the server side (including Lacinia).
 Part of the